toyeafo/playlist-fusion-go/README.md

 # playlist-fusion-go

-A golang tool to clone playlists between spotify and youtube music.
+A golang tool to clone playlists between spotify and youtube music using Google gemini.